 As with any medical condition, some various myths and misconceptions develop and can confuse those seeking advice or treatment.
 Flat head syndrome myths follow suit in this, with it usually being assumed that a baby’s flat head will always correct itself.
-This is a misconception, as this condition differs from case to case, as does the likelihood of the misshapen head correcting itself without treatment.
+We are regularly asked by parents, “will flat head syndrome correct itself?” because of this assumption.
+This is a misconception, as the condition differs from case to case, as does the likelihood of the misshapen head correcting itself without treatment.
 This post will address some of the common flat-headed baby myths, to help parents decide on the next steps for their baby.

 1. Flat Head Syndrome is Purely Cosmetic